 Don’t Miss: 30 Best Dark Themes for Samsung (Free & Paid)

-Flash BL, AP, CP, and CSC with Odin
+Install BL, AP, CP, and CSC Files with Odin

 When you are done with downloading the firmware for your Samsung Galaxy device, you can install it easily and safely by following the quick steps described below:

 - If you are going to use Samsung Odin for the first time, here are a few things you must be familiar with.
 Odin is a portable tool, which means you needn’t install it on your PC.
 When you have downloaded Odin.zip file, just extract it using a Zip extractor tool like 7Zip, WinZip, etc. Navigate to the Odin folder and perform a right-click on Odin3.exe with your mouse and select ‘Run as administrator’.

 - Make sure you have already downloaded the correct firmware zip and extracted it on your Windows desktop